 - Women make up just 19.4% of the U.S. Congress and 24.4% of state legislatures.

-- Eleven states have no women representing them in the U.S. Senate or Congress
+- 19 states have no women representing them in the U.S. Congress and 11 states have no women Senators.

 But perhaps even more significant than gender parity, women have a different understanding on needs in policy areas such as healthcare, transportation, education and jobs.
 Women in elected office bring new perspectives to issues, which increases the likelihood of conceiving and implementing effective and just solutions to social, economic, and environmental problems.
 After all, women represent over half of the world’s skills, knowledge, and talents.